MathiasStensrud/capstone_1/README.md

-# Drug and Alchohol use in LGBT Youth in America
+# Drug and Alcohol use in LGBT Youth in America
 ## Summary
   My project was to analyze data from the CDC Youth Risk Behavior Survey, and look for differences between LGBT and non LGBT youth drinking rates.